rundeck/rundeck/docs/en/01-getting-started/01-chapter1.md

 ### Resource model

 The command dispatcher works in conjunction with a resource model.
-A *resource model* is a representation of nodes deployed in your network.
+A *resource model* is a representation of hosts deployed in your network.
 A _Node_  is a resource that is either a physical or virtual instance of a network accessible host.